jophde/documentation/docs/02_iOS/03_Usage.md

 The available actions are:

 * Log in to Colatris
-* Pull strings for the current locale
+* Get latest strings for the current locale
 * Choose between Working or Published strings

 ### Logging in